Grammar Index By Induced Suffix Sorting: Preliminaries

 \subsection{Induced Suffix Sorting}

 SAIS~\cite{nong11sais} is a linear-time algorithm for computing the suffix array~\cite{manber93sa}.
 We briefly review the parts of SAIS important for constructing the GCIS grammar.
-SAIS assigns each suffix a type, which is either~$\typeL$ or~$\typeS$: $T[i..]$ is an \typeL{} suffix if $T[i..] \succ T[i+1..]$, or $T[i..]$ is an \typeS{} suffix otherwise, i.e., $T[i..] \prec T[i+1..]$, where we stipulate that $T[|T|]$ is always type~$\typeS$.
+SAIS assigns each suffix of length at least two a type, which is either~$\typeL$ or~$\typeS$: \begin{itemize} \item $T[i..]$ is an \typeL{} suffix if $T[i..] \succ T[i+1..]$, or \item $T[i..]$ is an \typeS{} suffix otherwise, i.e., $T[i..] \prec T[i+1..]$. \end{itemize} Finally, we stipulate that the suffix $T[n..]$ of length one is always type~$\typeS$.
 Since it is not possible that $T[i..] = T[i+1..]$, SAIS assigns each suffix a type.
 An \typeS{} suffix $T[i..]$ is additionally an \typeHoshi{} suffix (also called LMS suffix in~\cite{nong11sais}) if $T[i-1..]$ is an \typeL{} suffix.
 The substring between two succeeding $\typeHoshi$ suffixes is called an \teigi{LMS substring}.
-In other words, a substring $T[i..j]$ with $i < j$ is an LMS substring if and only if $T[i..]$ and $T[j..]$ are \typeHoshi{} suffixes and there is no $k \in (i..j)$ such that $T[k..]$ is an \typeHoshi{} suffix.
+In other words, a substring $T[i..j]$ with $i < j$ is an LMS substring if and only if $T[i..]$ and $T[j..]$ are \typeHoshi{} suffixes and there is no $k \in [i+1..j-1]$ such that $T[k..]$ is an \typeHoshi{} suffix.
 Regarding the defined types, we make no distinction between suffixes and their starting positions (e.g., the statements that (a) $T[i]$ is type~\typeL{} and (b) $T[i..]$ is an \typeL{} suffix are equivalent).
-In fact, we can determine \typeL{} and \typeS{} positions solely based on their succeeding positions with the equivalent definition: $T[i]$ is \typeL{} if $T[i] > T[i+1]$, $T[i]$ is \typeS{} if $T[i] < T[i+1]$, or $T[i]$ has the same type as $T[i+1]$ if $T[i] = T[i+1]$.
+In fact, we can determine \typeL{} and \typeS{} positions solely based on their succeeding positions with the equivalent definition: \begin{itemize} \item if $T[i] > T[i+1]$, then $T[i]$ is \typeL{}; \item if $T[i] < T[i+1]$, then $T[i]$ is \typeS{}; \item finally, if $T[i] = T[i+1]$, then $T[i]$ has the same type as $T[i+1]$. \end{itemize}